Great Western Main Line: Tunnels, viaducts and major bridges

 Major civil engineering structures on the Great Western Main Line include the following.

 Line-side monitoring equipment

-Line-side train monitoring equipment includes hot axle box detectors (HABD) and 'Wheelchex' wheel impact load detectors (WILD), sited as follows.
+Line-side train monitoring equipment includes hot axle box detectors (HABD) and Wheelchex wheel impact load detectors (WILD), sited as follows.

 Recent developments

-Since 2011, the Great Western has been undergoing a £5 billion modernisation by Network Rail.
+From 2011, the GWML underwent a £5 billion modernisation by Network Rail.

-Reading railway station saw a major redevelopment with new platforms, a new entrance, footbridge and lifts; the work was completed a year ahead of schedule in July 2014.
+Reading station saw a major redevelopment with new platforms, a new entrance, footbridge and lifts; the work was completed a year ahead of schedule in July 2014.

+Signalling Solutions resignalled the 12 mi from Paddington to West Drayton, including the Airport branch, as part of the Elizabeth line.